tyrellto/basketball-free-throw-prediction/README.md

 This project was undertaken as a part of the senior design initiative.
 The primary objective was to predict and determine whether a person is going to make a free throw based on their skeletal movement.

 #### Data Collection:
 Data was captured using live motion capture of team members attempting to do free throws from a designated distance.
-The software employed for this task was **Brekel Body** (specific version not mentioned) in conjunction with a depth perception camera.
+The software employed for this task was **Brekel Body v3** in conjunction with three depth perception cameras.

 #### Methodology: